albertogg/albertogg.github.com/_drafts/error-client-and-server-don't-have-same-version.md

 ---
 layout: post
-title: Error: client and server don't have same version
+title: "Error: client and server don't have same version"
-description: 155 char description
+description: >
+  Fixing the Boot2docker error message that says that the client and the server don't have the same version.
-category: blog or wiki
+category: blog
-tag: blog or wiki
+tag: blog
 ---

-When using Docker on a mac through Boot2docker and you get this error:
+If you are a Mac and a Boot2docker user you'll probably had this issue where there's an error that says the client and server are not in the same version.

+This error occurs because the version of Docker installed on the Boot2docker image and the version of Docker installed on the host machine (your mac) are not the same.

 ```bash
 $ docker version